rexrainbow/phaser3-rex-notes/docs/docs/canvas-circularprogress.md

 - `x`, `y` : Position of this object.
 - `radius` : Radius of this circle.
 Size will be `(radius*2, radius*2)`.
-- `barColor` : Color of circular bar, in number or css string value.
+- `barColor`, `barColor2` : Fill color of circular bar, in number or css string value.
+Assign gradient start color by `barColor2`.
 - `trackColor` : Color of circular track, in number or css string value.
 - `centerColor` : Color of center circle, in number or css string value.
 - `thickness` : `0` ~ `1`, thickness of circular bar.
 Default value is `0.2` (`0.2*radius`)
 - `startAngle` : Start angle of circular bar, in radians.
+Default value is `270` degrees.
-Default value is 270 degrees.
+- `endAngle` : End angle of circular bar, in radians.
+Default value is `270+360` degrees.
 - `anticlockwise` : Set `true` to put anticlockwise circular bar.
 Default value is `false`.
 - `textColor` : Color of display text.
 Default is `undefined`.
 - `textStrokeColor`, `textStrokeThickness` : Stroke color, stroke line width of display text.
 Default is `undefined`.